 Mongolia has few restrictions on capital flows and has respected IMF Article VIII by not restricting international payments and transfers.
 However, capital markets are underdeveloped, with little ability to trade futures or derivatives on traditional markets.
-The state-owned Mongolian Stock Exchange ( ) is the primary venue for domestic capital and portfolio investments, although fintech companies have begun promoting investments using digital tokens and other virtual assets.
+The state-owned Mongolian Stock Exchange ( ) is the primary venue for domestic capital and portfolio investments.
+An over-the-counter (OTC) market for corporate debt launched in late 2021 and has grown rapidly.
+Fintech companies have begun promoting investments using digital tokens and other virtual assets.
 Credit is available on local market terms to foreign investors in a variety of forms.

 MONEY AND BANKING SYSTEM

-Mongolia’s four largest commercial banks – Khan, Trade and Development Bank (TDB), Xac, and Golomt – are majority owned by combinations of Mongolian and foreign investors and collectively hold 84.3 percent of all banking assets, or about $12.1 billion (as of December 2021).
-Mongolian commercial banks had rates of non-performing loans (NPLs) averaging 10 percent in December 2021, a decrease from December 2020’s 11.8 percent, although these classifications do not conform with international standards given COVID-19 forbearance measures.
-Ongoing COVID-19 rules enabling postponement of consumer loan and mortgage payments create additional forbearance risk in the banking sector.
+Mongolia’s four largest commercial banks – Khan, Trade and Development Bank (TDB), Xac, and Golomt – are majority owned by combinations of Mongolian and foreign investors and collectively hold 81.3 percent of all banking assets, or about $10.7 billion (as of December 2022).
+Mongolian commercial banks had rates of non-performing loans (NPLs) averaging 9.2 percent in December 2022, a decrease from December 2021’s 10 percent, although these classifications do not conform with international standards given COVID-19 forbearance measures.
+Although no longer in force, COVID-19 rules enabled postponement of consumer loan and mortgage payments, creating ongoing forbearance risks to the banking sector.
 The Bank of Mongolia, Mongolia’s central bank, regulates banking operations.
 Foreigners may establish domestic accounts so long as they can prove lawful residence in Mongolia.

 Parliament amended Mongolia’s Law on Banking in 2021.
 The amended law states that ownership by a shareholder and their related parties collectively and as certified by the Bank of Mongolia shall not exceed 20 percent.
-Banks have until December 31, 2023, to comply with this divestment requirement.
-In addition, Mongolia’s four systemically important commercial banks – Khan, TDB, Xac, and Golomt – and the state-owned State Bank must list themselves on the Mongolian Stock Exchange by June 30, 2022.
+Banks’ beneficial owners have until December 31, 2023, to comply with this divestment requirement.
+In addition, Mongolia’s four systemically important commercial banks – Khan, TDB, Xac, and Golomt – and the state-owned State Bank must list themselves on the Mongolian Stock Exchange by June 30, 2023.
+As of December 2022, State Bank and Golomt Bank have complied with listing requirements.
 The new rules may improve bank governance by creating accountability to a broader group of shareholders, although there are concerns that the stipulated timeline may not be conducive to sector stability.

 The IMF has reported unaddressed macroprudential concerns regarding the relatively large banking system, resulting in the Extended Fund Facility’s unsuccessful completion in 2020.
 The banking system is broadly undercapitalized, while commercial banking practices and regulatory supervision are inadequate for ensuring macroeconomic stability.
 Mongolia also has a significant number of illiquid banks.
 Potential investors in Mongolia’s banking sector should conduct careful due diligence as sector participants and regulators have expressed concerns that the balance sheets of certain systemically important banks may have been inflated or misreported to create the perception of higher capital-adequacy ratios than is accurate.